 Factories that have used robotic assistance have seen savings of up to 40 percent.
-Automation is here to stay folks, however it is not just manufacturing where it is having an impact.
+So automation is here to stay, folks.
+However, it is not just manufacturing where it is having an impact.

 1. Reduced Costs